hamlet-io/architectural-decision-log/adr/0005-convention-based-logging-classes.md

 ## Context and Problem Statement

 Hamlet Deploy as a product is made up from several "components".
-They are not written in the same coding/scripting language and so there outputs - particularly when it comes to log behaviour and error messages - are quite different from eachother.
+They are not written in the same coding/scripting language and so their outputs - particularly when it comes to log behaviour and error messages - are quite different from each other.
 When an error or debug message is received, how can the end-user and the Hamlet Deploy developer both gain greater insight from the message that is received?

 ## Decision Drivers <!-- optional -->